Skip to main content

 Fine dining restaurants often have hosts to greet guests and seat them at the front.
 Hosts can take advantage of using a guest waitlist management solution.
 This maintains a steady flow of seating parties quicker and spreads guests evenly to ensure staff gets an equal amount of tables.

-5. Contemporary Casual
+5. Contemporary casual

 This is the most recently developed concept, a branch off of fine dining restaurants.
 Contemporary casual restaurants are more prevalent in urban and metropolitan areas.
 What sets this concept apart from casual dining is that there is a focus on being a distinct brand.